rrazumov-rrs/cyber-project/README.md

   - Machines Being Monitored
 - How to Use the Ansible Build

-The files in this repository were used to configure the network depicted below.
 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D__n Vulnerable Web Application.

+These files have been tested and used to generate a live DVWA and ELK deployment on Azure.
+They can be used to either recreate the entire deployment pictured below.
+Alternatively, select portions of the config and playbook file may be used to install only certain pieces of it, such as Filebeat.

 ### Description of the Topology